codeequity/codeEquity/docs/ceManual.md

 ### `ceJobs`
-In a well-behaved world, the handler in `githubRouter` would simply reroute each notification to it's specific handler, for example, `githubIssueHandler` for the notification above.
+In a well-behaved world, the handler in `githubRouter` would simply reroute each notification to it's specific handler, for example, `githubIssueHandler` for the `issue:labeled` notification above.
 As is typically the case for servers in the wild, however, that doesn't work here.

 The most common way in which this fails is when a group of notifications arrive at CE Server in